gwhagerty/Energy-consumption-prediction-analysis/README.md

 # Energy-consumption-prediction-analysis
-Analysis and prediction of hourly energy consumption datasets from kaggle
+Analysis and prediction of hourly energy consumption datasets from the kaggle competition repository